namcuong757/PizzaWebStore/README.md

 ## CI/CD 🌐

 I use Jenkins for our CI/CD, ensuring every piece of code gets to production seamlessly.
-Ensure your Jenkins instance has necessary permissions and configurations.

 ## Contributing 🤝

 Feel free to fork and add your own features or fixes.
 Pull requests are welcome.
 Please make sure your PRs are well-documented.